guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 **How can I enforce a contract?** How can I rest assured that my code has implemented everything needed, and for God Sake it's taking args and returning correctly?

 Well, you can't.
-At least, not with regular abstract classes.
+At least, not with regular classes.

 How to solve that problem then?
 Well, I would ask you, regardless of how you enforce things, how would you prove me that your code implementation is correct and works for real?